International Women’s Day: Inspirational Women of the Climate Council

 Jennifer Rayner

 Jennifer is the Climate Council’s Head of Advocacy, leading policy and political engagement across all levels of Australian Government.
-She has worked as a Chief of Staff and senior policy adviser to leaders across the Australian and ACT parliaments, with a focus on advancing a positive climate climate agenda across the spectrum of government activity.
+She has worked as a Chief of Staff and senior policy advisor to leaders across the Australian and ACT parliaments, with a focus on advancing a positive climate climate agenda across the spectrum of government activity.

 Jennifer regularly appears in media and has contributed to the following publications: